 Our treatments are gentle yet successful, allowing children to engage in their everyday activities while efficiently managing their skin ailment.
 Children with healthy skin can also be seen by our doctor for regular examinations to learn about proper skin care, including adequate sun protection.
 Early examination by a dermatologist can promote a lifetime of healthy skin for our pediatric patients.

 Dr. Pancholi is highly skilled and experienced in treating pediatric skin conditions and strives to provide a comfortable, safe and worry-free experience for both child and parent.
 We take the time to educate parents about their child’s condition to help ensure proper treatment and home care so children can enjoy clear, healthy skin as they grow.

 Psoriasis is a common, chronic skin condition that causes red, raised, scaly patches to form on the skin.
-The result of a rapid buildup of skin cells, psoriasis causes dry and cracked scaly patches, and even blisters.
+A result of a rapid buildup of skin cells, psoriasis causes dry and cracked scaly patches and even blisters.
 In some cases, psoriasis affects the fingernails, causing yellowing and small depressions.

 Rosacea is a chronic skin condition that causes redness and swelling on the face.
 Symptoms range from red pimples, lines and visible blood vessels to dry or burning skin and a tendency to flush easily.
 While there is no cure for rosacea, there are plenty of effective treatments available.